Eggless Blueberry Babka Coffee Cake

 Looking for my sweatshirt?
 Shop my Butter College Sweatshirt.

-FAQ's
+Recipe FAQ's

 Is babka coffee cake?

 Not necessarily, but it can be.
 Traditional babka is usually made in a loaf pan and most commonly babka is filled with chocolate.
-But, if you fill it with morning flavors such as blueberry, then I definitely believe this can be labeld as a coffee cake!
+But, if you fill it with morning flavors such as blueberry, then I definitely believe this can be labeled as a coffee cake!

 What if I don’t have Chinese Five Spice?